meabed/graphql-compose-mongoose/README.md

   requiredFields?: string | string[];
   /**
    * Customize operators filtering or disable it at all.
-   * By default, for performance reason, `graphql-compose-mongoose` generates operators
+   * By default, for performance reason, `@meabed/graphql-compose-mongoose` generates operators
    * *only for indexed* fields.
    *
    * BUT you may enable operators for all fields when creating resolver in the following way: